techfort/PowerArray/README.md

 The results are as follows:
 PowerArray.forEach is averagely 5 times faster than native Array.

-This is only a proof of concept, future steps are re-creating Harmony 6 methods that depend on loops to improve speed.
+This is only a proof of concept.

 Install with `npm install powerarray`